Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Medications.
+Medicines.
 These may be given to treat some causes of cirrhosis, such as infection or a bile duct blockage.
-If needed, medication may be used to improve blood clotting.
-And medication can be given if your immune system is attacking the liver or bile ducts.
+If needed, medicine may be used to improve blood clotting.
+And medicine can be given if your immune system is attacking the liver or bile ducts.

 Eating healthy foods

 Removal of iron from the blood to decrease iron levels in liver tissue if these levels are high.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |